 The two compounds in one paragraph

 Both are once-weekly subcutaneous incretin-mimetic peptides.
-Semaglutide is a GLP-1 receptor mono-agonist (FDA-approved as Wegovy for chronic weight management at the 2.4 mg dose).
-Tirzepatide is a dual GIP/GLP-1 receptor co-agonist (FDA-approved as Zepbound at doses up to 15 mg).
+Semaglutide is a GLP-1 receptor mono-agonist (as Wegovy for chronic weight management at the 2.4 mg dose).
+Tirzepatide is a dual GIP/GLP-1 receptor co-agonist (as Zepbound at doses up to 15 mg).
 The shared mechanism is incretin pathway activation — slowed gastric emptying, post-prandial insulin support, central appetite suppression.
 The mechanistic divergence is GIP receptor engagement, which preclinical work suggests amplifies GLP-1 effects on energy balance and glucose handling.

 SURMOUNT-5: the head-to-head that ended the indirect-comparison era